 In fact, the night mayor could coordinate with the parks department to explore safe parks from the perspective of the after dark user.
 Outdoor concerts in parks also can provide positive alternatives for the community and attract visitors as well.
 Clearly, if the night mayor's job is to bolster tourism, some special event planning and programming savvy should be part of the job description.

 If your city is thinking about a night mayor, we can recommend a skilled consultant in this niche, the Responsible Hospitality Institute.
 Alternatively, you can network with cities who have night mayors already.
-The group is as diverse as Paris, New York, Pittsburgh, Fort Lauderdale, and London.
+The group is as diverse as Paris, New York, Boston, Philadelphia, Pittsburgh, Fort Lauderdale, London, Amsterdam, Barcelona, and Manchester.
 With the rapid expansion of a night mayor role, regardless of the exact title, every place from major cities to college towns can find a peer.
 Tailor the examples to your own unique needs and policy goals.